Lauricocha province: Geography

 The Huayhuash or Waywash mountain range and the Rawra or Raura mountain range form the western border of the province.
 The highest peak of the province is Yerupaja.
 Other mountains are listed below:

 Climate

-Climatic information about Lauricocha province is available for Rondos and San Miguel de Cauri.
+Climatic information about the province of Lauricocha is available for Rondos and San Miguel de Cauri.
 The climate of Lauricocha is cool and cloudy.
 In the Köppen Classification system, elevations below about 3500 m are usually Cfb climates (temperate, cool summers) or Cwb (temperate, cool summers, dry winters).
 At higher elevations, the climate is ET (Alpine tundra).
 At elevations of 3500 m, average monthly temperatures hover around 10 C for every month of the year.
 Annual precipitation is about 850 mm.
 The permanent snowline in the Huayhuash and Raura mountains is about 5000 m.

 Political divisions

 Lauricocha Province is divided into seven districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde):

 Ethnic groups

 The province is inhabited by indigenous citizens of Quechua descent.
 Spanish, however, is the language which the majority of the population (89.48%) learnt to speak in childhood, 10.36% of the residents started speaking using the Quechua language (2007 Peru Census).